xDomenix/xDomenix/README.md

 ## 🏆 Achievements
 - Graduated from Devmountain with a certificate in Software QA.
-- Preparing for my first interview with Penn Foster for a Software Development Engineer in Test (SDET) position.
+- Preparing for my second interview with Penn Foster for a Software Development Engineer in Test (SDET) position.

 ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=xDomenix.xDomenix)